 Of course you can – yes!
 The end!
 That’s why the world and his dog are forever writing blogs about this, that and everything.
 They’re not just there for their health!
 (Got all three ‘there’s’ in there!!).

 People blog because they like to but also because they can earn a living from it.
 Firstly it’s not a job for everyone and to blog successfully you need to enjoy it and to enjoy it you need to write about something which interests you.
 If you’re the kind of person who is interested in everything then so much the better.
 I have built several websites and have written about pretty much everything from recipes to growing garlic!
-Here is a website I built on harvesting and growing garlic called when to harvest garlic.

 Why write a blog on garlic you might ask!
 The garlic website came about from a huge amount of keyword research.
 One of the ‘money online’ systems I followed involved building ‘niche’ sites which targeted certain keywords that had a good amount of traffic already, plus a limited number of competing websites.
 I built the site from scratch with no prior knowledge of ‘when to harvest garlic’.
 I just studied the topic and built several articles giving information about garlic.